Last Updated: September 9, 2022

 Of course a special assessment that is paid monthly or annually "runs with the property," meaning that if a house is sold, the next owner is liable also.
 Special assessments on a one-time-only basis also are legal in some states and situations.

-For residential streets, the recommended interval between fixtures is often every 400-600 feet, but it's more practical to take local climate and tree cover into account before determining this.
+For residential streets, the recommended interval between fixtures is often 400 to 600 feet, but it's more practical to take local climate and tree cover into account before determining this.
 The color and reflectivity of the street surface also matter.

 Decision-making, and therefore conflict, about what to do when the distance isn't easily divisible by the recommended interval is common too.
-So be prepared.
+So be prepared for some lively conversations with citizens.

 Electric utilities, which sometimes are municipally owned, typically play a major role in street lighting in communities.
 The utility may even offer you a menu of choices and tell you these are all the lights that are available to you.